nsubordin81/educational-python-variants/README.md

 ### difference between a language specification (a.k.a standard or definition) and a specification language?

-Specification languages are languages created for determining program correctness. if I write a program that is supposed to add to numbers and return their sum, a specification language would provide me a way to prove that the program will find the sum for any valid inputs.
+This is somewhat of a non-sequitor, but for those who might have been confused about the similar naming like I was, Specification languages are languages created for determining program correctness.<sup>1</sup> if I write a program that is supposed to add to numbers and return their sum, a specification language would provide me a way to prove that the program will find the sum for any valid inputs.